maesenka/hibernate-spatial-demo/README.md

 And point your browser to `http://localhost:9000`.

-Now if we run this the first time, we get this error.
+Now if we run this the first time, we get this error:

 ```
 org.postgresql.util.PSQLException: ERROR: this box2d comparison operator is experimental
   Hint: To enable box2d comparators, use `SET CLUSTER SETTING sql.spatial.experimental_box2d_comparison_operators.enabled = on`.
 ```

-So we do as we are told.
+So we do as we are told:

 ```bash
 $ docker exec -it cockroach bash -c "cat <<EOF | ./cockroach sql --insecure